 “Bibliography” can be a catch-all word to mean all source lists in all writing styles.
 It is also the title of the Chicago/Turabian end citation.
 However, MLA style and APA style don’t technically have bibliographies; instead, they have reference lists.
 The difference breaks down like this:

-- A bibliography is a detailed list of all the references used to create a piece of writing.
-This includes everything that was used in the creation of the work, even if it was not cited in the body of the writing.
+- A bibliography lists all the references used to create a piece of writing.
+This includes everything you used in the creation of the work, even if you didn’t cite it in the body of the writing itself.
 This can include, but isn’t limited to, background sources.

-- A reference list is only the sources that were cited in the body of the writing.
-These are actual quotes and ideas that were used from other writers or materials.
+- A reference list only contains the sources cited directly in the body of the paper or essay.
+These are actual quotes and ideas that were used by other writers or materials.

-Turabian is another format that might be used by students at the college, and sometimes, high school levels.
-Turabian is the student version of the Chicago Manual of Style.
-This professional style can use an author-date with a reference page like APA or notes and a bibliography.
-The type that you use is dependent on you.
-Turabian is a diverse style that can work well for fiction and nonfiction sources.
-You might use it in arts, history, philosophy, religion, etc. Here is an example of a bibliography in Turabian.
+Turabian is another format students may use at the college, and sometimes, high school level.
+It is the student version of the Chicago Manual of Style.
+This professional style can use an author-date citation style with a reference page, or it can use notes and a bibliography.
+The type that you use is dependent on you or your instructor.